elliottback/Whisky-Reviews/reviews/Glenfarclas 12 Cask Strength Batch 4.md

 While whisky has gotten more expensive, this is still a relatively affordable competitor in the young sherried category (Macallan 12 Sherry Oak is ¥12,950) and I think Glenfarclas has done a good job putting together a cask-strength option at this price point.

 There's a lot more complexity than you'll get from most of its competitors, and some lovely fruity/floral notes in this batch.
+The downside is that these releases are Japan-exclusive (why?!) and limited, they will and do regularly sell out until the next batch arrives.

 If you live in Japan, this is still relatively available to purchase.
 Mukawa has [6 bottles](https://mukawa-spirit.com/?pid=171805891) at regular price and [1 bottle](https://mukawa-spirit.com/?pid=171886464) with a defective label 10% off.